Skip to Main Content

 family icon

-• If patients are taking this medicine regularly or for a long time, they should not stop this medicine until the doctor instructs.
-Stopping hydrocodone without slowly decreasing the dose can lead to diarrhea, headache, sweating, muscle cramps, trouble sleeping, nausea, vomiting, or feeling restless.
-If these symptoms occur, call the doctor right away.
+• If your child is taking this medicine regularly or for a long time, they should not stop this medicine until the care provider instructs.
+Stopping hydrocodone with acetaminophen without slowly decreasing the dose can lead to withdrawal symptoms.
+These include diarrhea, headache, sweating, muscle cramps, trouble sleeping, nausea, vomiting, or feeling restless.
+If these symptoms occur, call your care provider right away.
 It could mean the dose is being decreased too fast.

 Hydrocodone at home:

-• For liquid hydrocodone, use the measuring device that comes with the medicine.
+• For liquid hydrocodone with acetaminophen, only use the measuring device that comes with the medicine.
 Measure doses carefully.

 • Store at room temperature.